 Students on the M.S.E. level must maintain a GPA of 3.25; students on the Ed.S. level must maintain a GPA of 3.50.
 All students must follow a prescribed course of study specified on their program checklist as approved by the Alabama State Department of Education.
 They must complete all work within six years.
-All graduate students in an approved program must take and pass a comprehensive examination for each certification area following completion of their coursework.
+Comprehensive examinations are required in graduate programs that do not have a Praxis test appropriate to the teaching field or area of instructional support.
 All graduate students receiving initial certification must also pass the Alabama Education Certification Testing Program (AECTP), which includes the appropriate PRAXIS examination.
 At the end of any semester, a student whose cumulative GPA falls below the required minimum (3.25 for M.S.E. and 3.50 for Ed.S.) may not continue in the program.
 Any grade below a C- shall not be counted for credit and the course must be retaken.